aoxborrow/Paste/README.md

 require 'vendor/autoload.php';
 use Paste\Paste;

-// optional, user defined routing
+// (optional) user defined routing
 // 'route regex' => any valid callback
 // matched tokens from the regex will be passed as parameters
 // e.g. 'blog/post/([A-Za-z0-9]+)' => 'Class::method',